Advertise with Long term rentals in France

 - Cost: As you will see below, we do not charge for the initial advertising on Long Term Rentals in France.
 We simply have a commission fee for confirmed bookings - which covers our finders fee, drawing up the rental contract (which is legally compliant in France) and the ongoing monitoring of the rental lease.

 - Quality: we control what is written on our Website.
 Our adverts are standardised and also optimised for the search engines.
 We use large photos to really sell the houses to potential clients and our property descriptions pick out the key selling points of the house and the location.
 All communication with the rental client also comes through ourselves.
-They have a clear impression that they are dealing with a professional company and we can also filter out unsuitable tenants.
+They have a clear impression that they are dealing with a professional company and we can also filter out time-wasters and unsuitable tenants.
 Our aim is to respond to 90% of enquiries within 3 hours and 100% within the same day.
-If we are not in our office, all email enquiries are patched through to our smart phones.

 - Peace of mind: using the advertising portals to attract clients and then managing the rental yourself is perfect - when everything goes well.
 However, what happens when you encounter difficulties?
 Maybe, the tenant stops paying the rent, he/she causes damage to the property or you receive constant complaints/demands from the tenant, etc. The long term rental then goes from being a nice additional income to being a real headache.
 We are fully legally compliant with the French rental regulations and through our partner (Artatx Immo), we have insurance to rectify legal issues resulting from the rentals.
-But what we really offer is our experience built up over 12 years in this business.
-We act on your behalf to ensure that your house is properly looked after and all bills and rental amounts are paid.
+But what we really offer is our experience built up over 15 years in this business.
+Whilst we don't provide property management services, we do act on your behalf to ensure that the tenant adheres to all the contractual requirements, such as paying all the bills, deposits and rent on time.
 We take out ID checks on all potential clients and we also obtain evidence of the clients' ability to pay the rent.
-But more than this, because we talk directly with the clients, we get a good feel for their trustworthiness.
+But more than this, because we talk directly with the clients, we get a good feeling for their trustworthiness.
 We quite often tell property Owners to walk-away from a potential rental because our experience is telling us that something is not right.
-We can act as an independent arbiter to settle disputes with the tenants.
+Sometimes we just have a sixth sense that something is not quite right or alarm bells are ringing in the back of our heads.
+We can also act as an independent arbiter to settle disputes with the tenants.
 We know from our own experience, when you handle the rental of your house yourself, it can quickly become emotional.
 Using a rental agent helps take the emotion out of it.
 We act professionally and respond quickly.
-The proof of the pudding is that in 12 years we have only had one client not pay the rent - and even in this case, he settled up what he owed 3 months later.
-That is one out of over 900 long term rentals that we have arranged.
+The proof of the pudding is that in 15 years we have only had one client not pay the rent - and even in this case, he settled up what he owed 3 months later.
+That is one out of over 1800 long term rentals that we have arranged.

 One clarifying point, which I have to make clear, is that we are a rental agency, not a property manager.
 If your roof starts to leak or your boiler packs up, we can give you useful contacts to use, but it is not our responsibility to manage this.
 Our service is focused on obtaining suitable rental clients, issuing the rental contract, verifying the client and ensuring that the rental terms are adhered to.